+Final Exam

-Final Exam Due Date: Class 10 Weight: 30%
+Due Date: Class 10

+Weight: 30%

 Students will be required to write a final exam on covering the content of classroom learning and assigned text readings.
-The exam will contain 125 multiple-choice questions and will be worth 30% of the student's final grade.
+The exam will contain approximately 125 multiple-choice questions.

 Appendix 2 Assignment Rubrics